 Technische Universität Wien (TU Wien) a modern research university.
 More than 4500 employees work, research and teach at Austria’s largest institution for research and education in natural science and engineering.
 TU Wien offers a research environment that equally encourages high quality fundamental and application-oriented research, thus ensuring its long-term success.
 TU Wien selected five focal research areas among which are Quantum Physics and Technologies and Information and Communication Technology which include Sensor Systems.

-Intermodulation Products AB (IMP) is a high-tech SME based in northern Sweden.
-IMP is dedicated to the research and development of intermodulation measurement and analysis techniques.
-The company emerged out of inventions made in the Section of Nanostructure Physics at the Royal Institute of Technology (KTH), Stockholm, Sweden.
-They have a patented Intermodulation Lockin Amplifier (ImLA)™, also called Multifrequency Lock Amplifier (MLA)™, which is a general purpose measurement system for probing both nonlinear and linear response at many frequencies, simultaneously.
-IMP also has extensive expertise in algorithms for analysing nonlinear response, which are implemented in a software package for Intermodulation Atomic Force Microscopy (ImAFM)™, a patented technique for nanoscale surface analysis.
+Intermodulation Products AB is a high-tech SME dedicated to the research and development of multifrequency measurement and nonlinear analysis techniques.
+Based in northern Sweden, they produce and sell a unique Multifrequency Lock Amplifier (MLA)™ for probing both nonlinear and linear response at many frequencies, simultaneously.
+They have extensive expertise in methods for mesuring and analyzing nonlinear response, implemented in a software package for Intermodulation Atomic Force Microscopy (ImAFM)™, a patented technique for nanoscale surface analysis.